 The asymmetry of life, it finds us everywhere doesn’t it?

-Which in this case, it’s that you have one breast producing more milk than the other or you could say, one that is slacking.
-Depends on if you want to look at the bottle as half empty or half full.
+Which in this case, it’s that you have one breast producing less milk than the other, or you could call it a “slacker boob”.
+It really depends on if you want to look at the bottle as half empty or half full.

-But no worries, because you are going to read this full article from start to finish to get ALL of the tips I have to help you fix a slacker boob.
+But no worries mama, because you are going to get ALL of the tips I have to help you fix this slacker boob slump!

 This is the equation of supply and demand.

 If you are breast pumping to maintain your supply, a slight variation in milk production from breast to breast can be completely normal and expected.

 However, if you are noticing that one breast is producing significantly less milk than the other, it is time to address the discrepancy and put some of these tips into practice.

 How to Increase Milk Supply in One Breast Pumping

 When one breast produces less milk than the other we can determine that the demand switch on that breast is in a down throttle.

 Lets begin correcting this uneven milk supply with a targeted breast pumping routine.
 If you are exclusively pumping, the method best used to correct this issue is quite simple, it just takes a little extra time.